krishnaagarwal12345/CareerConnect-SpringBoot/README.md

-# 💼 CareerConnect – Job Portal Application
+# 💼 Job Connector – Job Portal Application

 CareerConnect is a Spring Boot–based web application designed to connect job seekers and recruiters seamlessly.
 It allows users to register, log in, browse available jobs, apply to positions, and manage applications efficiently.